 The Incident Command crew orchestrating the movement of crews and equipment did not know the location of the Granite Mountain crew.
-The wildfire quickly surrounded and entrapped 17 firefighters out of their 18 man crew.
-Location and weather data from the RoGO system may have prevented the misplaced aerial drop of water on their control fire location, alerted crew to weather conditions rapidly driving the spread of the fire and alerted
+The wildfire quickly surrounded and entrapped 19 firefighters out of their 20 man crew.
+Location and weather data from the RoGO system may have prevented the misplaced aerial drop of water on their control fire location, alerted crew to weather conditions rapidly driving the spread of the fire and alerted other nearby crews of the impo

 "This is a really big step in the right direction," Juliann Ashcraft said.
 It's been almost ten years since Juliann lost her husband, Andrew, in the Yarnell Hill Fire ...
 Ashcraft believes the new DropBlocks communication system will finally provide much-needed answers regarding safely fighting wildfires in Arizona.
 "If the people will incorporate this technology, this type of tragedy will not have to happen again in the future," Ashcraft said.
 CBS 5 Phoenix, "Arizona fire crews testing new 'DropBlocks'